How To Install Windows And Doors

 Measure Window

-1. Measure the new window to make sure it will fit the space, allowing for a 5mm gap around the frame.
-If you need to increase the size of the new window, you can add as much as 40mm to it by using frame extenders.
+1. Measure the new window to ensure it will fit the space, allowing for a 5mm gap around the frame.
+If you need to increase the size of the new window, use frame extenders to add as much as 40mm to it.

 2. Fit the handles.
 This usually is done by screwing them in place.